jittering/jqplay/README.md

 You can use the default web-based UI or a [complete terminal-based UI](./demo/README.md#terminal-ui), all without hitting the internet.

+The web-based UI also has support for [JMESPath](https://jmespath.org/) expressions, making it a handy tool for exploring, in particular AWS APIs.

 ## Quickstart

 ```sh